slagyr/solari/README.markdown

 ### solari.used

-This file contains the list of all people picked as a winner (if the config option is turned on, see above)
+This file contains the list of all people picked as a winner (if the `persist_used_names` option is turned on, see above)

 ### Run Program

-In the root of the project, type <code>limelight open .</code>
+In the root of the project, type <code>bin/solari</code>

 To exit, press the appropriate shortcut keys to close application (e.g., Command + Q for Mac, Alt + F4 for Windows).